Some works of fiction go so far as to put the name

 - Henry Sienkiewicz's novel Quo Vadis.

-- Two well-known non-fiction works: Psychopathia sexualis by Richard von Krafft-Ebing, and the Tractatus logo-philosophicus (originally entitled: "Logisch-philosophische Abhandlung") by Ludwig Wittgenstein.
+- Two well-known non-fiction works: Psychopathia sexualis by Richard von Krafft-Ebing, and the Tractatus logico-philosophicus (originally entitled: "Logisch-philosophische Abhandlung") by Ludwig Wittgenstein.

 Live Action TV